smintio/Portals-Components-SDK/Examples/Frontend/README.md

 *No nesting*

 Please note, that components are high level elements.
 So, it is not possible to nest UI components.
-An UI component may *NOT* contain another user interface component.
+An UI component may *NOT* contain another UI component.

 *Note*: this applies to *Smint.io Portals UI components*.
 Of course you can nest non-Smint.io Portals UI components (aka Vue.js components, see below) within your Smint.io Portals UI component as you like!